neulab/cmulab_elan_extension/README.md

 2. Download this [zip file](https://github.com/zaidsheikh/cmulab_elan_extension/archive/refs/heads/main.zip) and unzip it.
 You should see a folder named `cmulab_elan_extension-main` containing the contents of this repo.
 3. Right-click `ELAN_XX` and click "Show Package Contents", then copy your `cmulab_elan_extension-main` folder into `ELAN_XX.app/Contents/app/extensions`.

+Note: The built-in Tk GUI library in Apple-supplied Python 3 in some macOS versions (such as macOS 12 Monterey) have bugs that might cause dialog boxes to not display properly.
+In that case please install the latest python from [python.org](https://www.python.org/downloads/).

 #### Windows